 Edtech startups have got immense popularity in recent years.
-In the Indian ed-tech ecosystem, Unacademy, Vedantu, and Byju are the three major startups.
+In the Indian ed-tech ecosystem, Unacademy, Vedantu, and Byjus are the three major startups.

 Byjus success is indeed remarkable given that it was started in 2011.

 BYJUs have established themselves strongly with their latest offerings and acquisitions.
-These acquisitions range from Bengaluru-based augmented reality startup Whodat to Singapore-headquartered upskilling platform Great Learning to United States-based digital reading platform Epic.
+These acquisitions range from Bengaluru-based augmented reality startup Whodat to Singapore-headquartered upskilling platform Great Learning.
+Even Extending to United States-based digital reading platform Epic.

-As per the latest announcement Indian educational technology major, Byju has been selected as the official sponsor of the FIFA World Cup 2022 making it the first Ed-tech player to be associated with the football world tournament.
-It is also the 13th most valuable start-up in the world, and it is the first home-grown Ed-tech start-up to reach a valuation of $21 billion, according to the latest data by CB Insights.
+As per the latest announcement, Byju has been selected as the official sponsor of the FIFA World Cup 2022.
+It is the first Ed-tech player to be associated with the football world tournament.
+Being the 13th most valuable start-up in the world, and it is the first home-grown Ed-tech start-up.
+It reached a valuation of $21 billion, according to the latest data by CB Insights.